jcroh0508/jcroh0508-github.io/_pages/about.md

 <!-- ######################################################################################################################################## -->
 I am a Ph.D. student in computer science at the University of Massachusetts Amherst, advised by <a href="https://people.cs.umass.edu/~amir/" target="_blank">Prof. Amir Houmansadr</a>.

-My research is centered on **Privacy & Security in AI** and **Trustworthy Machine Learning**.
-Lately, my work has involved studying the trustworthiness of multimodal models, while I am also fascinated by various adjacent topics such as **fairness**, **interpretability**, and **responsible AI**.
-Currently, I am investigating the trustworthiness of multimodal generative models across various domains, including text-to-image and audio-based modalities.
+My research focuses on exploring the **privacy, security, and trustworthiness** of AI models.
+Recently, I have been investigating the reliability of multimodal models, while also maintaining a strong interest in related areas such as **fairness, interpretability, and responsible AI**.
+My current work delves into assessing the trustworthiness of multimodal generative models across diverse domains, including text-to-image and audio-based modalities.

 Prior to my graduate studies, I earned my bachelor's degree in computer engineering from the Hong Kong University of Science and Technology (HKUST) in the year 2023, where I completed my Final Year Thesis (FYT) on the topic of "Adversarial Attacks in Federated Learning" under the supervision of <a href="https://eejzhang.people.ust.hk/" target="_black">Prof. Jun Zhang</a>.
 I have also worked with [Prof. Minhao Cheng](https://cmhcbb.github.io/) on the robustness of language models, specifically exploring methods associated with backdoor defense in text domain.